blackboard/anthologydevdocs/docs/developer-portal/production-groups-rest-api-and-site-reg-limits.md

 Use [our best practices](/docs/developer-portal/best-practices) to properly name groups.

-- **If you are an Anthology Client or Partner.** Create a Behind the Blackboard ticket requesting an increase of the number of rest API calls and/or site registrations.
+- **If you are an Blackboard Client or Partner.** Create a Behind the Blackboard ticket requesting an increase of the number of rest API calls and/or site registrations.
 You need to provide:

   - The email used to register your application.
   - The name of the production group.
 If you haven't created one yet, the limits are applied to any existing production.

-- **If you are a third party with no partnership level.** Send an [email](mailto:bbpartnerteam@anthology.com) about your application, company, integration, and whether you are interested in a partnership.
+- **If you are a third party with no partnership level.** Send an [email](mailto:bbpartnerteam@blackboard.com) about your application, company, integration, and whether you are interested in a partnership.
 You can review our documentation to [become a partner](/docs/partners/become-a-partner.md).

 ## Site Registration Limits